sourcegraph/sourcegraph-public-snapshot/doc/admin/auth/index.md

         "clientID": "replace-with-the-oauth-application-id",
         "clientSecret": "replace-with-the-oauth-secret",
         "url": "https://gitlab.example.com",
-        "allowSignup": false, // If not set, it defaults to true allowing any GitLab user with access to your instance to signup.
+        "allowSignup": false, // If not set, it defaults to true allowing any GitLab user with access to your instance to sign up.
-        "allowGroups":[["group", "group/subgroup", "group/subgroup/subgroup"]], // Restrict logins and signups to members of groups or subgroups based on the full-path provided.
+        "allowGroups":[["group", "group/subgroup", "group/subgroup/subgroup"]], // Restrict logins and sign-ups to members of groups or subgroups based on the full-path provided.
       }
     ]
 ```